Charter School Growth Fund (Charter Fund Inc)

 While exact acceptance rates are not publicly disclosed, CSGF is highly selective:

-- Seed cohorts typically include 10-17 organizations annually from a national applicant pool
+- Seed cohorts typically include 10-17 organisations annually from a national applicant pool

-- The 2025 Seed cohort selected 17 organizations from applications across all 50 states and U.S. territories
+- Recent Seed cohorts have selected organisations from applications across all 50 states and U.S. territories

-- In 2024, CSGF made 350+ grants, loans, and investments to 250+ organizations (including both new awards and continued support to existing portfolio members)
+- CSGF makes hundreds of grants, loans, and investments annually to portfolio organisations (including both new awards and continued support to existing portfolio members)

 - The rigorous selection process and Stanford CREDO validation study indicate that CSGF maintains high standards for portfolio inclusion